criteo/consul-templaterb/samples/consul-ui/README.md

 For development, you might use `python -m SimpleHTTPServer` in order to server the result on your browser.

+### Running it in production

+Whatever your solution, be sure to have a index.html, so read next below on how generating an index.html.

+#### Running with web server

+You can run it with your favoite web server, at Criteo we run it with nginx which handles nicely cache and offer good performance.

+In that case, consul-templaterb can start nginx with `--exec` or you can run it as a daemon, in which case, consul-templaterb only generate the files.

+#### Run it in Consul

+You can run consul with `-ui-dir=/path/to/directory/of/consul-ui`, in such case reaching consul on poort 8500 will redirect to the /ui/ path, displaying the UI of your choice on http://consul-agent.example.org:8500/ui/.

 ### Generating index.html

 By default, the command `consul-templaterb -c http://localhost:8500 samples/consul-ui/*.erb``